War crimes of the Wehrmacht: Eastern Front

 There were rapes committed by soldiers of the Wehrmacht forces against Jewish women and girls during the Invasion of Poland.
 Rapes were also committed against Polish women and girls during mass executions carried out primarily by the Volksdeutscher Selbstschutz, which were accompanied by Wehrmacht soldiers and on territory under the administration of the German military, the rapes were carried out before shooting the female captives.

 Only one case of rape was prosecuted by a German court during the military campaign in Poland, the case of gang rape committed by three soldiers against women of the Jewish Kaufmann family in Busko-Zdrój; however, the German judge sentenced the guilty for Rassenschande – shame against the [German] race as defined by the racial policy of Nazi Germany – and not rape.

+According to the historian Maren Röger, members of the Wehrmacht, alongside SS and police units, frequently committed rapes against local Polish and Jewish women during the 1939 invasion of Poland.
+Although Nazi military leadership officially forbade sexual violence to maintain discipline and prevent propaganda damage, military courts and officers rarely prosecuted offenders, often dismissing or minimizing reported incidents.
+Analysis of soldiers' field post letters (Feldpostbriefe) from the initial phase of the occupation indicates widespread disciplinary breakdowns, including documented cases of harassment, rape, and the exploitation of Polish and Jewish women assigned to forced labor.

+Sites of arrest, including prisons, camps, and Jewish ghettos, served as primary "spaces of violence" where Wehrmacht and occupation authorities committed acts of rape and sexual blackmail.
+Historian Maren Röger notes that Jewish women were particularly vulnerable to unpunished sexual violence because they were stripped of basic rights, creating a legal environment of total impunity for German perpetrators.
+Furthermore, low-ranking officials frequently used unauthorized searches, seizures, and uniform-based authority to extort sexual favors from Polish civilians in exchange for documents, employment, or protection from deportation.

-According to the State Commission for Investigation of Crimes Committed by the Occupation Forces and their Collaborators German soldiers committed 772 acts of rape during the Axis occupation of Serbia.
+According to the State Commission for Investigation of Crimes Committed by the Occupation Forces and their Collaborators German soldiers committed 772 recorded acts of rape during the Axis occupation of Serbia.